John Wishart of Pitarrow: Rebellion against Mary, Queen of Scots

 Between 1557 and July 1565 he grants of lands in Aberdeenshire and Kincardine.
 But his fortunes met with a sudden reverse.
 According to Knox, the queen hated him "because he flattered her not in her dancing and other things".
 In August 1565 he joined the Earl of Moray in opposing Mary's marriage with Henry Stuart, Lord Darnley.
 He was denounced as a rebel, and compelled to fly to England, where he remained until the assassination of David Rizzio on 9 March 1566 and the alienation of Mary from Darnley enabled him to return.
-He received a royal pardon on 21 March, but he did not recover the office of comptroller, which was held by William Murray of Tullibardine.
+He received a royal pardon on 21 March, but he did not recover the office of comptroller, which was held by William Murray of Tullibardine and Robert Boyd, 5th Lord Boyd, was made Collector of the Thirds.

 In 1567 he joined the confederacy against the Earl of Bothwell, and on 25 July subscribed the articles in the general assembly.
 On 19 November he was appointed an extraordinary lord of session, and in October 1568 accompanied the regent Moray to York to support his charges against Mary.
 He preserved his loyalty during the Earl of Huntly's rebellion in 1568, and was appointed an arbitrator in regard to the compensation to be made to those who had suffered by it.
 Before Moray's assassination in January 1570, however, he had left his party, and attached himself to that of the Duke of Châtelherault.
+He was however nominated as one of Moray's executors.
 In 1570 he was protected from debts incurred during his term of office as comptroller by an act of the privy council.
 In February 1572–3 he was appointed in the pacification between Châtelherault and the Earl of Morton one of the arbitrators to see that the conditions were carried out north of the Tay.